Rajkumari (1970 film)

 Written by Sen himself, the film is partially inspired by American film Roman Holiday (1953).
 It marks the second collaboration between Sen and Kumar, and also is the third film of Kumar and Tanuja as the lead pair.
 Predominantly shot in Kolkata, while portions of the filming took places in Mumbai.
 Music of the film is composed by R. D. Burman in his debut in Bengali cinema, with lyrics penned by Gauriprasanna Mazumder.
 Krishna Chakraborty handled its cinematography, and Baidyanath Chatterjee edited the film.

 Rajkumari was theatrically released on 2 October 1970, coinciding with Durga Puja.
 After the release, it received negative critical reviews and a tepid commercial response, but favourable word-of-mouth publicity helped it to become a box office success.
 Each songs of the film were chartbuster upon its release, which were later reused by Burman himself in his Hindi albums.

+Plot

+Manju's mother was a very strict disciplinarian.
+One day, Manju heard Nirmal singing and fell in love with him.
+Nirmal went to Manju's mother and expressed his desire to learn singing from Manju.
+However, Manju's mother rejected his proposal.
+Every day, Manju would visit Nirmal's sister's house to do needlework; it was there that their romance blossomed.
+Eventually, Manju's mother forbade her from continuing her sewing visits.
+When Manju's mother discovered the truth about their relationship, Nirmal and Manju decided to get married.
+Tragically, however, their wedding was called off after Nirmal was blinded in a car accident.
+Believing that Nirmal had deceived her, Manju set out to find him.
+Unable to locate him, she decided to marry someone else; yet, on the very day of her wedding, she learned that Nirmal was staying at his sister's house.
+Finally, Manju uncovered the whole truth.
+In the end, truth prevailed; weeping, they embraced one another.